MicrosoftDocs/Advertising/advertising/bingads-13/guides/google-ads-import.md

 You can get import results via the [GetImportResults](../campaign-management-service/getimportresults.md) operation.
 Be sure to set the [ImportType](../campaign-management-service/getimportresults.md#importtype) element to "GoogleImportJob".
 The operation can return multiple results for the same import job e.g., if the scheduled import already ran every week for the last 8 weeks you'll get 8 results.
 If an import is scheduled for a future date, then no import results will be returned for that import job.

+You can get mappings of your source entity IDs to Microsoft Advertising entity IDs with the [*GetImportEntityIdsMapping*](../campaign-management-service/getimportentityidsmapping.md) service.

 For more details about what does and doesn't get imported from Google Ads, see [What gets imported](https://help.ads.microsoft.com/#apex/3/en/50851/0).

 ## <a name="credential-scope"></a>Credential ID Scope